Dick Ambrose

-Richard John Ambrose (born January 17, 1953) is a former American football linebacker who played nine seasons in the National Football League (NFL) with the Cleveland Browns, from 1975 to 1983.
-During his playing days he was nicknamed "Bam-Bam," after the eponymous character from The Flintstones, for his tackling and physicality.
+Richard John Ambrose (born January 17, 1953) is an American former professional football player who was a linebacker for nine seasons with the Cleveland Browns of the National Football League (NFL) from 1975 to 1983.
+During his playing days he was nicknamed "Bam-Bam", after the eponymous character from The Flintstones, for his tackling and physicality.

-After retiring from the NFL, Ambrose became an attorney and has been a judge of the Cuyahoga County Court of Common Pleas since 2004.
+Ambrose played college football for the Virginia Cavaliers.
+After retiring from the NFL, he became an attorney and has been a judge of the Cuyahoga County Court of Common Pleas since 2004.

 Football career

 A graduate of Iona Prep, Ambrose played college football at the University of Virginia and earned All-ACC (first-team) honors during his junior and senior seasons.
 He graduated with a Bachelor of Science in Education from Virginia.
 In the 1975 NFL draft he was drafted by the Cleveland Browns in the 12th round (290th overall).

-Ambrose played ten seasons with the Cleveland Browns and was starting middle/right linebacker during the late 1970s to early 1980s before injuries curtailed his career.
+Ambrose played nine seasons with the Cleveland Browns and was starting middle/right linebacker during the late 1970s to early 1980s before injuries curtailed his career.
 As a 12th-round pick, he would have been an undrafted free agent in the present day and was not considered to be a starter.
 He stepped in as an injury replacement and became starting middle linebacker despite being a rookie.
 He was part of the 1980 team known as the "Kardiac Kids" which won the division title for the first time since 1971 but lost in the divisional playoffs by a mere two points to the Oakland Raiders.
 His final season (1984) was spent on the injured reserve list, prompting his eventual retirement.
 He was popularly known as "Bam Bam" for his hard-nosed tackling and physical skills.
 The Plain Dealer ranked him number 94 in its special feature of the Browns' top 100 all-time greats.